Are you planning a snowmobiling adventure in Colorado?

 During the summertime, this trail is mostly frequented by 4WD aficionados.
-But winter sees the rise in snowshoeing, skiing, and snowmobiling.
+But winter sees a rise in snowshoeing, skiing, and snowmobiling on the mountain.
 Always make sure to respect the local wildlife when passing through this or any other Summit County trail.

 #2: Webster And Red Cone Pass Trail

 How long is the trail?
 Approximately 17.7 miles